kkrt-labs/kakarot-rpc/README.md

    build and deploy Kakarot contracts.
 If you don't have the right version available, we recommend to use [pyenv](https://github.com/pyenv/pyenv) to install it.
 3. We use a pre-commit hook to ensure code quality and consistency.
-The hook will be installed automatically by running `make setup`, otherwise you can install it manually by running the script `scripts/install_hooks.sh`.
+The hook are managed and automatically installed by trunk.

 ### Build from source